-With log management you have direct control over what data is reported to New Relic.
-To ensure data privacy and to limit the types of information New Relic receives, no customer data is captured except what you supply in API calls or log forwarder configuration.
+With our log management solution, you have direct control over what data is reported to New Relic.
+To ensure data privacy, and to limit the types of information New Relic receives, no customer data is captured except what you supply in API calls or log forwarder configuration.
 All data for the logs service is then reported to New Relic over HTTPS.

 This document describes additional security considerations for your logging data.
 For more information about New Relic's security measures: